Find the financial support that you need! View Funding Resources!

 The Symptoms of Paralysis

-• Muscle cramping, tingling, or pain after exercise
+• Muscle cramping, stiffness, tingling, or pain

 • Blood flow disruption